CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/References/README.md

 # Referance Tracker

+*Note:*
-*Note: Put your reference summaries in the ReferenceSummaries folder*
+  - Put your reference summaries in the ReferenceSummaries folder
+  - Before working on a reference, check the README to make sure no one has already summarised that referance
+  - Once you start reading a reference, strikethrough it on the list

 ### Who is working on what references: <br>
   - Artiom Casian: 1.
 Persuasive Technology in the Real World <br>